flow-php/flow/docs/components/cli/docs.md

 Options:
       --file-format=FILE-FORMAT                Source file format.
 When not set file format is guessed from source file path extension
       --file-limit=FILE-LIMIT                  Limit number of rows that are going to be used to infer file schema, when not set whole file is analyzed
-      --output-pretty                          Pretty print schema
+      --config=CONFIG.
+Path to a local php file that MUST return instance of: Flow\ETL\Config --output-pretty                          Pretty print schema
       --output-table                           Pretty schema as ascii table
       --schema-auto-cast[=SCHEMA-AUTO-CAST]    When set Flow will try to automatically cast values to more precise data types, for example datetime strings will be casted to datetime type [default: false]